JohnMartin0301/JohnMartin0301/README.md

 </p>

 ## 📌 About Me
-- I'm a Computer Engineering graduate working as an Associate Software Engineer focused on building and configuring Windows Server infrastructure in cloud systems.
-My work includes provisioning servers and virtual machines, handling system setup and updates, security remediation, and troubleshooting system issues.
+- I'm a Computer Engineering graduate working as a Software Engineer in infrastructure engineering, where I build and provision Windows Server environments across enterprise systems.
-- I use Python to develop tools and automations that reduce repetitive work and improve efficiency.
-I also work with Flask and FastAPI for backend development, and I have experience building systems that connect software and hardware using embedded systems and IoT with Arduino and ESP32 through my Computer Engineering background.
+- I use Python to develop automation tools and backend applications with Flask and FastAPI.
+Most of my projects are focused on Python, backend development, automation, and infrastructure.
-- I focus on growing my skills in software, automation, and infrastructure engineering by building and learning through real projects.
+- I enjoy building tools that simplify repetitive tasks and make everyday work easier.

 ## 🛠️ My Tech Stack